IvLabs/Natural-Language-Processing/Readme.md

 - [ ] [Convolutional Sequence to Sequence Learning](https://arxiv.org/abs/1705.03122)
 - [ ] [Attention Is All You Need (modified)](https://arxiv.org/abs/1706.03762)

-(The pending tasks from above will be added soon.)

-The resources for studying and understading the required concepts will be uploaded soon.
+The pending tasks and resources for studying and understading the required concepts will be added soon.